Student Loan Relief Extension and Wage Garnishments: What Employers Need to Know

 Targeted Student Loan Debt Cancellation

 In addition to the student loan relief extension, targeted student debt cancellation will be granted to borrowers with loans held by the DOE.
+The student loan forgiveness program was rolled out in August after more than a year of internal debate.
+More than 26 million people have applied for the program, with 16 million people approved for loan cancellation at this time.
 Borrowers with annual income under $125,000 (or $250,000 for married couples or heads of households) who received a Pell Grant are eligible for up to $20,000 in student debt cancellation.
 Those who qualify for the income standards but did not receive a Pell Grant are eligible for up to $10,000 in relief.
-The DOE will announce further details on how to claim the relief, with the application set to be available no later than the end of the federal student loan relief at the end of the year.
+The student debt cancellation has been put on hold as legal challenges of the program continue.

 Effectively Manage Garnishments